videlais/libtwee/README.md

 Twine 2 supports exporting a collection of stories (known as a *library*) in the [Twine 2 Archive HTML format](https://github.com/iftechfoundation/twine-specs/blob/master/twine-2-archive-spec.md).

-[^1]: Extwee does not include or publish story formats.
-These can be found in the [Story Format Archive (SFA)](https://github.com/videlais/story-formats-archive).
+[^1]: Story formats can be found in the [Story Format Archive (SFA)](https://github.com/videlais/story-formats-archive).

 [^2]: Twee exists in three versions.
 The first existed between 2006 to 2009 and was part of Twine 1.
 The move to Twine 2 in 2009 dropped support and the story compilation tools [Twee2](https://dan-q.github.io/twee2/) and [Tweego](https://www.motoslave.net/tweego/) adopted their own extensions and modifications.
 Beginning in 2017, work was done to unite the different projects.
 This resulted in [Twee 3](https://github.com/iftechfoundation/twine-specs/blob/master/twee-3-specification.md) in March 2021.

 [^3]: In October 2023, JavaScript Object Notation (JSON) was added as a supported community format for story compilation tools.
-Extwee is the first tool to support this format.

 ## Format Support